Small-town developer building tomorrow's tech

 The View from Between

-I work from the Tidewater by choice, not circumstance.
-This positionphysically removed from tech hubs but deeply embedded in their networks—offers perspective that pure immersion cannot.
-I see both what technology promises and where it fails to deliver.
+I live in Tidewater by choice.
+Being physically removed from tech hubs gives me something immersion can't: perspective on both what technology promises and where it actually fails to deliver.